Skip to main content(Press Enter).

 Trade your favorite milkshake for a delicious fruit-based smoothie.
 As scrumptiously simple as your favorite ripe, in-season fruit, sugar-free yogurt and ice, smoothies are simple and satisfying.
 Raise your smoothie game by adding fresh herbs from the garden—think basil or mint—or a spoonful of almond butter.
 A little herbaceous component or healthy fat adds a whole lot of gourmet.

 What goes perfectly with fruit?
 Cheese!
 Macerate berries with a bit of aged balsamic and place on top of creamy mascarpone dotted with vanilla bean.
 YUM.
 Or choose your favorite cheese and pair it with a slice of Honeycrisp apple or Comice pear.
 The classics are always delicious and in this case, easy!5

-This blog post is intended for educative and entertainment purposes only.
-It should not be construed as a solicitation.
+This blog is for entertainment purposes only and should not be considered medical advice.

 Committed to Growth During the Pandemic: Become an Expert at Working from Home

 Show Employees you Have their Backs: Offer Accident Insurance